killee/Sauna-controller/README.md

 # Sauna-controller
 Sauna Controller with esp8266 and [ESPHome](https://esphome.io/) for a integration in [Home Assistant](https://www.home-assistant.io/)
-There are many cases to automate a Sauna ;-).

-In my case I've build up the hole Sauna.
-Nothing existed.
-I decided to build up the controller by myself.
 The big advantage you get for about 60€ a sauna controller that is awesome!
-To start from nothing this one is a bit different.

 The sauna controller is build up from scratch.
+No additional components are needed.
-The integreation is done with Home Assistant.
-The controller itself is build around the awesome [ESPHome](https://esphome.io/).
+The integration is done with Home Assistant.
+The controller itself is built around the awesome [ESPHome](https://esphome.io/).

 # features
 - real PID controller